 Opiate Home Detox Treatment in Boston, MA

 Opiate dependence or opiate use disorder is an increasing problem in the United States, reaching alarming levels.
 Opiate related deaths have increased from 10,000 in 2000 to just over 49,000 in 2017.
 Sadly, the problem is so prevalent that it is a factor in the reduced life expectancy in the United States.
 Opiate detox traditionally detoxes patients in hospital settings, but addiction is posing such a burden on the health system that patients sometimes cannot find a bed.
+This problem is made even worse by Covid -19 pandemic.
+Many of patients suffering from opiate addiction are either scared or prefer not to go to hospital to spare the resources for patients who really need them at this critical stage of pandemic.
 Our at-home opiate detox program intends to bridge this unmet need.

 What Does Opiate Home Detox Entails

 The first visit requires a history and a physical exam performed by our addiction medicine doctor.

 Blood and urine testing are performed to see the overall health and liver status and rule out drugs of abuse.